midas-network/covid19-scenario-modeling-hub_archive/README.md

             *	March-May: based on data on administered doses, with continuing at rate current on date of projection for remainder of month (~10M total administered).
             *	June-January: No longer available; only 10M of 20M doses administered, supply, safety, and demand issues.
             *   Manner for accounting for protection provided in the 10M vaccinated during March-May at team's discretion.
 *	**Vaccine Hesitancy:** Vaccine hesitancy expected to cause vaccination coverage to slow and saturate below 100%.
 National vaccination saturation levels designated for each scenario serve as illustrative reference points to guide defining hesitancy, though the speed of that saturation and heterogeneity between states (or other geospatial scale) and/or age groups are at the discretion of the team.

-*	**Alpha (B.1.1.7) variant strain:** Teams should model the B.1.1.7 variant as appropriate to their model.
-Any assumptions (e.g., differences in severity/mortality, VE, or natural immunity) should be clearly defined in the metadata.
-The default assumptions are that the variant is 1.5x more transmissible than wild-type strains and followed the trajectory outlined here [(see MMWR report)](https://www.cdc.gov/mmwr/volumes/70/wr/mm7003e2.htm); here a 1.5x increase in transmissibility is defined as the increase in the expected number of infections by a single infected individual over their entire course of infection when there are no interventions or immunity in the population (e.g., a 1.5x increase in R0 in a classic epidemic model).
-No differences between B.1.1.7 and wild strains in severity, mortality, or VE are assumed in default.

-*	**Delta (B.1.617.2) variant strain:** Transmission advantage of Delta should follow the scenario guidelines; additional features are at the discretion of the team.
-Any additional assumptions (e.g., differences in severity/mortality, VE) should be clearly defined in the metadata.
-The scenarios define the Delta variant as <ins>**40% or 60%**</ins> more transmissible than Alpha and other strains circulating in the US.
-Prevalence is not pre-specified – teams are expected to define this on their own.
-Here a 40%/60% increase in transmissibility is defined as the increase in the expected number of infections by a single infected individual over their entire course of infection when there are no interventions or immunity in the population (e.g., a 40/60% increase in R0 in a classic epidemic model).
-Timeframe of the increase in variant prevalence is up to each team, but it should be assumed the variant(s) become dominant due to increased transmissibility.
+*	**Delta (B.1.617.2) variant strain:** At teams’ discretion.
 No immune escape feature for Delta variant.
+Transmission assumptions: models fit to US state-specific dynamic up until "End date for fitting data" specified above – no prescribed R0, interventions, etc.
 *   **Transmission assumptions**: models fit to US state-specific dynamic up until "End date for fitting data" specified above – no proscribed R<sub>0</sub>, interventions, etc.
 *   **Pathogenicity assumptions**: no exogenous fluctuations in pathogenicity/transmissibility beyond seasonality effects
-*   **Vaccine effectiveness**: level of effectiveness and available doses are specified for each scenario; assumptions regarding time required to develop immunity, age-related variation in effectiveness, duration of immunity, and additional effects of the vaccine on transmission are left to the discretion of each team
+*   **Vaccine effectiveness**: see recommendations (same VE in all scenarios); assumptions regarding time required to develop immunity, age-related variation in effectiveness, duration of immunity, and additional effects of the vaccine on transmission are left to the discretion of each team
 *   **Vaccine allocation**: between-state allocation is based on population per the CDC/NAS [guidelines](https://www.nap.edu/catalog/25917/framework-for-equitable-allocation-of-covid-19-vaccine#resources) (proportional allocation); within-state allocation and the impact of vaccine hesitancy are left to the discretion of each team
 *   **Vaccine immunity delay:** There is approximately a 14 day delay according to the Pfizer data; because we suspect the post first dose and post second dose delays may be of similar length, we do not believe there is any need to explicitly model a delay, instead groups can delay vaccine receipt by 14 days to account for it
 *   **Vaccine uptake:** See specific details.